Lincoln Hall – Lost up Everest

 Lincoln Hall was a keen climber who had many years of mountaineering experience, so when he decided to try and climb Everest in 2006, he seemed like the kind of person who could make it to the top.

-“Sitting to our left, about two feet from a 10,000 foot drop, was a man.
-Not dead, not sleeping, but sitting cross legged, in the process of changing his shirt.
-He had his down suit unzipped to the waist, his arms out of the sleeves, was wearing no hat, no gloves, no sunglasses, had no oxygen mask, regulator, ice axe, oxygen, no sleeping bag, no mattress, no food nor water bottle.
+“Sitting to our left, about two feet from a 10,000-foot drop, was a man.
+Not dead, not sleeping, but sitting cross-legged, in the process of changing his shirt.
+He had his down suit unzipped to the waist, his arms out of the sleeves, and was wearing no hat, no gloves, no sunglasses, no oxygen mask, regulator, ice axe, oxygen, no sleeping bag, no mattress, no food nor water bottle.
 ‘I imagine you’re surprised to see me here’, he said.
 Now, this was a moment of total disbelief to us all.
 Here was a gentleman, apparently lucid, who had spent the night without oxygen at 8600m, without proper equipment and barely clothed.
 And ALIVE.”

-The next day Hall arrived at the mountains advanced base camp before being taken to a hospital, were he was found to be in reasonably good shape considering he should have died on the mountain.
-In the end the only lasting effects were the loss of the tips of all his fingers and one of his toes, which is very lucky as the chances of surviving on Everest alone at night without a tent or proper clothing is pretty much nothing.
+The next day Hall arrived at the mountain’s advanced base camp before being taken to a hospital, where he was found to be in reasonably good shape considering he should have died on the mountain.
+In the end, the only lasting effects were the loss of the tips of all his fingers and one of his toes, which is very lucky as the chances of surviving on Everest alone at night without a tent or proper clothing is pretty much nothing.